How to Grow Great Blue Lobelia, a Native Plant

 I was introduced to the Great Blue Lobelia when it popped up unexpectedly in my garden.
 I'm not sure how it got there.
 My guess would be it was courtesy of the birds who tend to excrete seeds all over my yard.
-But however it got there, I have enjoyed its beautiful blue flowers.
+But however it got there, I have enjoyed its beautiful blue flowers for many years.

-It is often called the Blue Cardinal Flower and it is, in fact, related to the well-known red Cardinal Flower.
+Great Blue Lobelia is often called the Blue Cardinal Flower.
+It is, in fact, related to the well-known red Cardinal Flower.
 They are both Lobelia.
 The Cardinal Flower is Lobelia cardinalis while the blue cardinal flower is Lobelia siphilitica.
 It was named that because it was mistakenly thought to be a cure for syphilis.
 The Native Americans used it medicinally like aspirin to relieve aches and pains.

 Like its cousin the Cardinal Flower, the Great Blue Lobelia is native to North America.
 It is hardy in zones 4 through 8.
-It prefers moist soil and semi-shade, often found along the sides of streams or in moist woodlands.
-The plants are short-lived perennials, lasting just a few years unlike most perennials which live anywhere from 7 to 9 years on average.
+The plants prefer moist soil and semi-shade.
+They are often found along the sides of streams or in moist woodlands.
+They are short-lived perennials, lasting just a few years unlike most perennials which live anywhere from 7 to 9 years on average.
 You don’t need to worry about the plants dying out.
-The Great Blue Lobelia will readily reseed themselves in your garden so you will always have plenty of plants.
+The Great Blue Lobelia will readily reseed itself in your garden so you will always have plenty of plants.
 They do not produce so much seed that they become a nuisance which is a good thing because the plants are quite large, growing between 2 and 3 feet tall.
 You can pinch back the plants to make them bushier.

 The tubular blue flowers appear in late summer through early fall, August to October.
 They attract butterflies and hummingbirds.
 They do not attract deer!
 The Great Blue Lobelia is deer resistant, a real plus in areas like mine that suffer from an over-population of deer.

-The plants can be propagated in different ways.
-You can divide your plants in the fall.
-The plants stay healthier if they are divided every 2 to 3 years.
+Great Blue Lobelia plants stay healthier if they are divided every 2 to 3 years.
 Over-crowding causes them to grow poorly and encourages disease.
-It's easy to divide them.
+It’s easy to divide them.
 New plants develop in the form of leafy rosettes on the sides of the parent plants.
 In the fall, using a garden fork, carefully dig up your clump of plants.
 With a sharp knife, cut the side rosettes from the main plant and plant them in another part of your garden, 8 to 12 inches apart, or in an entirely new location.
 Great Blue Lobelia can also be divided in the spring using the same technique.

-Growing from seed is easy.
+Growing Great Blue Lobelia from seed is easy.
 You can either direct sow your seeds in the spring after all danger of frost or start them indoors 8 weeks before your last frost.
 Surface sow the seed.
 Do not cover.
 The seeds need light to germinate.
 Germination will occur in 14 to 30 days.
 You can plant your seedlings outdoors after all danger of frost spacing them 8 to 12 inches apart.
 Unlike a most perennials, Great Blue Lobelia will bloom the first year.

 Allowing your plants to self-sow is the easiest way to create new plants.
 Instead of deadheading the flowers to make the plants appear neater, allow some to go to seed.
 In the spring, you will rewarded with seedlings.
 After a few years, you will have a whole clump of Great Blue Lobelia adorning your garden.